-In addition, in response to parent demand during COVID, HFA has implemented an "all virtual" program in which 18% of students were enrolled in 21-22, up to about 10% in 22-23, and about 7% in 23-24.
-While in-person instruction is our standard, the demand for the all virtual option became clear during the pandemic.
+In addition, in response to parent demand during COVID, HFA has implemented an "all virtual" program in which ~18% of students are enrolled.
+While in-person instruction is our standard, the demand for the all virtual option has been clear and growing.
 A by-product of this program has been safety/ prevention benefits to in-person learners, as in-person class sizes have decreased, and hence spacing improved.
 HFA anticipates funding the all-virtual program through ARP funds in 22-23 and 23-24.